 One of the problems with this type of thinking is that it makes all men guilty.
 This is simply not true.
 On extremes, men are more prone to violence, but it is the equivalent of making all people ‘bad’ because they are tall, short, fat, or skinny.
 You cannot have toxic tallness or shortness.
 Masculinity is one attribute of who we are and it’s important to clarify that the behaviour is toxic, not the person.
 The behaviour is toxic, not the gender.
 The behaviour is toxic, and it is a product of our society.

 The Cultural ‘Real Man’ has Expired

 The old script of what it means to be a ‘real man’–stoic, emotionally withdrawn, dismissive of others etc.–has passed its use-by date.
 We only need to look at depression and suicide rates among men to see that these outdated frameworks are no longer working.
 In Australia, three times as many men commit suicide as women.
-A recent survey of more than 1000 males aged between 18 and 30 in the US, UK and Mexico found that those embracing rigid clichés of manhood were more likely to perpetrate bullying, to fall into risky behaviour patterns like binge drinking, and to suffer from depression.
+A recent survey of more than 1000 males aged between eighteen and thirty in the US, UK and Mexico found that those embracing rigid clichés of manhood were more likely to perpetrate bullying, to fall into risky behaviour patterns like binge drinking, and to suffer from depression.
 Australian writer Tim Winton often deals with these issues of the ‘Old Script’ within his novels, commenting: